treasure-data/td-js-sdk/README.md

 * `td-js-sdk/dist/td.legacy.js` - legacy unminified build
 * `td-js-sdk/dist/td.legacy.min.js` - legacy minified build

-All builds export the global `Treasure`.
+All builds export the `Treasure` global variable.

 Files with **legacy** in the name include es5-shim and json3.
-Use these if you must support older browsers and are not already including these.
+Use these if you must support older browsers and are not already including them.

 Files with **min** in the name are minified version of the library.
 Use these in production builds, otherwise you will have to minify the library yourself.

-#### npm
+### npm

 Does not work with NodeJS. **Browser only**.